+German Christmas markets are some of the most famous in the world - and for good reason.
 There are records of a Christmas market in Nuremberg since 1628, and today’s 180-stall festive affair retains a charming traditional atmosphere.
 Each year it begins with the Christkind, a blonde woman in gold robes, reciting a speech from the medieval Frauenkirche church balcony.
 Buy handmade decorations and toys, gingerbread houses and not-on-the-high-street gifts.
-Take glühwein breaks and eat sausages galore; the local variety is infused with marjoram.
+Take glühwein (the German version of mulled wine) breaks and eat sausages galore; the local variety is infused with marjoram.
 For a sweetener try chocolate covered Nürnberger Lebkuchen.

 Fly direct to Nuremberg from London; 1hr 40 mins.

 Have you ever considered visiting Poland in the festive season?
 The beautiful cobbled Rynek Glowny central square in Krakow’s old town centre, dominated by the Renaissance Cloth Hall building, is the setting for Krakow’s seasonal market.
 Stalls sell handmade glass baubles, wood carvings, folk art, amber jewellery, sweets, spiced nuts and speciality foods such as hearty traditional Polish sausages and stews.
 Cafes around the square serve elegant Viennese pastries and inexpensive flavoured vodka shots to give your shopping experience a pleasant haze.

 Fly direct from many regional airports; from 2hrs 25 mins.